September 2022

 A: Cohort and transcript appeals must be received by the Department of Elementary and Secondary Education by the first Friday of each month, from October to June, in order to be reviewed that month.
-Portfolio appeals will be reviewed in November, May, and July, according to a published timetable.
+Portfolio appeals are reviewed three times each year on these dates.

 A: A student who has participated in the MCAS-Alt at least twice for English language arts or mathematics and at least once for science and technology/engineering is eligible to have an appeal submitted in that subject.
 The format for such an appeal would typically be an MCAS Portfolio Appeal, although a cohort appeal will also be accepted.